Fascinating, Fun, and Strange Facts about Paris

 Bienvenue a Paris!

-Even though Paris is well known around the world, a city as old as this one is guaranteed to have a handful of compelling stories, hidden gems, and captivatingly interesting facts worth knowing.
+Even though Paris is well known around the world, a city as old as this one is guaranteed to have a handful of compelling stories, hidden gems, and captivatingly interesting facts about Paris worth knowing.

 What is Paris famous for?